 About 20 neighbors attended a preliminary meeting with representatives of William Smith Properties and Mountain West, who will develop and operate a market-rate, 55+ apartment complex on land owned by COCC.

 Another neighborhood meeting, as required by City policies, will happen this fall.
-Neighbors within 500 feet of the property and the Summit West and Aubrey Butte neighborhood associations will be notified of that meeting.
+Neighbors within 500 feet of the property and the Summit West and River West neighborhood associations will be notified of that meeting.

 This meeting was intended to present very early concepts regarding the plan for the property and to solicit neighbors' concerns.

 The plan is for about 110 units, made up of studios and one- and two-bedroom apartments.
 The exact mix has not been decided on.
 A single, 4-story building is envisioned, which will be located close to the Mt.
 Washington side of the property.
-A long-flat wall will be avoided by angling sections of the building to create some visual relief and distance from the sidewalk.
-Parking will be to the south and east of the building.
+A long flat wall will be avoided by angling sections of the building to create some visual relief and distance from the sidewalk.
+Parking will be to the south and east of the building, and is expected to exceed city requirements.
 The developer is not intending to request any variances, and will be working toward a plan that complies with City code.